 Understanding or memorization: Are we teaching the right thing

 E. Mazur.
 1997.
-“Understanding or memorization: Are we teaching the right thing.”
-In Conference on the Introductory Physics Course on the occasion of the retirement of Robert Resnick, edited by Jack Wilson, Pp. 113–124.
-Wiley.
-Publisher's Version
+“Understanding or Memorization: Are We Teaching the Right Thing”.
+In Conference on the Introductory Physics Course on the Occasion of the Retirement of Robert Resnick, edited by Jack Wilson, Pp. 113–124.
+Wiley. doi:10.1016/0378-4371(79)90166-3

 When people I meet ask me what I do for a living and I tell them I am a physicist, I frequently hear horror stories about high school or college level physics – almost to the point of making me feel embarrassed about being a physicist!
 This general sense of frustration with introductory physics (mechanics, electricity and magnetism) is widespread among non-physics majors who are required to take physics courses.
 Even physics majors are frequently dissatisfied with their introductory courses and a large fraction of students initially interested in physics end up majoring in a different field.
 Frustration with introductory physics courses has been commented on since the days of Maxwell and has recently been publicized by Sheila Tobias.
 Tobias asked a number of graduate students in the humanities and social sciences to audit physics courses and describe their complaints.
 One may be tempted to brush off complaints by non-physics majors as coming from students who are ipso facto not interested in physics.
 Most of these students, however, are not complaining about other required courses outside their major field